simplworld/simpl.world.website/_docs/tutorials/single-player/frontend-leader.md

 ![](/assets/img/tutorials/single-player/Simpl_Play.png){: width="100%" }

 Submit a decision in the `s2@calc.edu` window.
 The simpl state in both browser windows will update with a new result causing the leader home page to update accordingly.

 ![](/assets/img/tutorials/single-player/Simpl_Play2.png){: width="100%" }

+Congratulations!
+You have now completed this tutorial's leader UI.